sbondok/lab-k8s/README.md

 # lab-k8s
-This Lab-Project includes some yaml configuration files (Deployments, Services, Volumes etc...) for training purposes only, so feel free to clone it, but under your own responsibility.
+This Lab-Project includes some yaml configuration files (Deployments, Services, Volumes etc...) for training purposes only, so feel free to clone it, under your own responsibility.

 ## Some commands help you to work with pods and deployment.
 ### What is the difference between: